cast-org/figuration/docs/content/forms.md

 When attempting to submit, you'll see the `:invalid` and `:valid` styles applied to the form controls.

 Custom feedback styles apply custom colors, borders, focus styles, feedback messages, and optional background icons to better communicate feedback.
-Background icons for `<select>`s are only available with `.custom-select`, and not `.form-control`.

 {% capture example %}
 <form class="needs-validation" novalidate>